dana1111112/SE-2207/README.md

 #News Agency

-this project is about a news agency in this project I used the adapter pattern to connect classes that cannot work with each other decorator pattern for sending notification observer pattern to notify users about new news and posts
+This project is about a news agency in this project I used the adapter pattern to connect classes that cannot work with each other decorator pattern for sending notification observer pattern to notify users about new news and posts